Elizabeth Hurley Announces She’s On Holiday In Yellow Fringe Bikini Bottoms

-Gorgeous actress Elizabeth Hurley is once again rocking a little bikini as she announces to the world — or at least her almost one million Instagram followers — that she’s now on holiday!
+Gorgeous actress Elizabeth Hurley is once again rocking a little bikini as she announces to the world — or at least her almost 1 million Instagram followers — that she’s now on holiday!
 Yellow appears to be the color of freedom for her, at least in this case.
 The Brit doesn’t give any clue about where she is while on vacation but the view behind her of a vast ocean is spectacular — while she appears to be poolside, with chaise lounges nearby, and a towel was casually thrown over one.

-Back on July 6, The Royals star shared a gorgeous photo of her in a tiny blue bikini for International Bikini Day, not to be confused with her hit film, Austin Powers: International Man of Mystery.
-Hurley, 53, is currently filming the movie Love Me To Death, according to the IMDB.
+Back on July 6, the Royals star shared a gorgeous photo of herself in a tiny blue bikini for International Bikini Day, not to be confused with her hit film, Austin Powers: International Man of Mystery.
+Hurley, 53, is currently filming the movie Love Me To Death, according to the IMDb.
 In it, she plays Clare.
 What’s interesting about this film is it’s starring and was written by Kathie Lee Gifford.
 The film is about a lonely widow who plans a trip around the world with her husband’s ashes.
 She intends to visit the places they loved in the movies, but the first stop on the journey changes her life forever.

 While it’s unclear what role she is playing in the film, one thing everyone knows all about her is her delicious role as Queen Helena in The Royals for four seasons.

 “She says she’s not sure if any of the royal family watches her E! show.
 But she — and everyone else in the world — had an opinion about the royal fashion on display at the Duke and Duchess of Sussex’s nuptials last month.
-Hurley thought Meghan looked “beautiful” and loved the Givenchy dress she wore, designed by creative director Clare Waight Keller,” reports Harpers Bazaar.
+Hurley thought Meghan looked “beautiful” and loved the Givenchy dress she wore, designed by creative director Clare Waight Keller,” reports Harper’s Bazaar.

 “There were very nice hats and dresses.
 I thought Amal Clooney looked gorgeous and the Duchess of Cambridge looked fantastic.”